-The specific nature of research in this field - naturally fragmented given the limited number of patients per disease and in different geographical areas, making it difficult to establish cohorts and acquire relevant knowledge and experience - is a paradigmatic example of an area of study that requires collaboration/coordination on a transnational scale.
+The specific nature of research in this field - naturally fragmented given the limited number of patients per disease and in different geographical areas, which makes it difficult to establish cohorts and acquire relevant knowledge and experience - is a paradigmatic example of an area of study that requires collaboration/coordination on a transnational scale.

-ERDERA brings together more than 170 organizations from 37 countries, including FCT, the Agency for Clinical Research and Biomedical Innovation (AICIB), the University of Coimbra (UC) and the Dr. Ricardo Jorge National Health Institute (INSA).
+The FCT, the Agency for Clinical Research and Biomedical Innovation, the University of Coimbra and the Dr. Ricardo Jorge National Health Institute are the Portuguese organizations that make up ERDERA.

 Calls